BjornKennethHolmstrom/CommuniTree/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under a custom license - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - Claude 3.5 Sonnet for invaluable assistance